 Contributions of money or services on behalf of ArcelorMittal to any political parties or individual politicians in any country may only be made in accordance with applicable law and all requirements for public disclosure must be fully complied with.

-Such contributions are subject to the prior written approval of the local Legal Department, the Regional General Counsel and the local head of Business Unit.
+Such contributions are subject to the prior written approval of the local Legal/Compliance Department, the Regional/Segment General Counsel/Head of Compliance and the local head of Business Unit.